Jerson Cabral

-Career
+Club career

 Feyenoord

 Cabral was scouted by Feyenoord at the age of seven.
 He made his professional debut for Feyenoord on 8 August 2010.
 He replaced Diego Biseswar in the 51st minute of the Eredivisie home match against FC Utrecht (3–1).
 On 27 August 2010, Cabral made his European debut.
 He replaced Tim de Cler in the 82nd minute of the Europa League away match against Gent (2–0).

 At the start of the 2012–13 season Cabral refused to extend his contract, which would expire at the end of the season.

 Twente

 Cabral was then traded to FC Twente, in exchange of Wesley Verhoek.
 At FC Twente he signed a four-year contract.
 His first season at FC Twente was a disappointing one, with only ten appearances.

 At the start of the 2013–14 season Cabral was loaned to ADO Den Haag.
 Here he made 14 appearances in the first team.

 During the 2014–15 season Cabral was loaned to Willem II, in the final minutes of the summer transfer window.
 In their home match against FC Twente that season, he scored twice, leading them to a 2–2 draw.